Sienna Miller’s ‘French-Girl Skincare Secret’ Is Just £12 In The Amazon Prime Day Sale

 BeautyTok and Sienna Miller are obsessed with this gentle retinol which Miller recently noted as being 'the French girl secret to great skin.'
 The experts aren't convinced just yet but beauty junkies swear it has helped to get their complexions in check.

-The A313 Vitamin A Pommade has amassed hundreds of videos on TikTok with beauty creators raving about its skin rejuvenating results.
+As well as the celeb-endorsement, the A313 Vitamin A Pommade has amassed hundreds of videos on TikTok with beauty creators raving about its skin rejuvenating results.
 TikToker @swayzejane claims it is one of the only products that actually changed her skin and said the ointment is like 'miracles in a tub'.
-Likewise, @vikipeocz says if there is one thing she continuously repurchases before even running out, it is the Pommade, which she claims has helped with her acne, fine lines and evening out her skin tone. @glowwithava picked up her tube while travelling in Paris and said, 'apparently this A313 cream is great for people who have more sensitive skin and can't tolerate prescriptive retinol, this is retinol ester which is better for sensitive skin.'
+Likewise, @vikipeocz says if there is one thing she continuously repurchases before even running out, it's the Pommade, which she claims has helped with her acne, fine lines and evening out her skin tone. @glowwithava picked up her tube while travelling in Paris and said, 'Apparently this A313 cream is great for people who have more sensitive skin and can't tolerate prescriptive retinol, this is retinol ester, which is better for sensitive skin.'

 In a separate video, Ava follows up with more details.
 Having brought the product for as little as $6, it wasn't just the price point that lured her in.
-Unlike most retinoid products, the balmy texture is more like comforting Vaseline and is made with retinyl palmitate, 'which is one of the most gentle forms of retinol, which means it's not going to sensitise your skin or irritate your skin.
-This sounded like a dream to me because I am very sensitive to so many retinols out there,' she notes.
-Having found her own rhythm with the product, Ava says she is practically married to her A313.
+Unlike most retinoid products, the balmy texture is more like comforting Vaseline and is made with retinyl palmitate, which is one of the most gentle forms of retinol, which means it's not going to sensitise your skin or irritate your skin.

-The jury is out on whether the A313 really is a silver bullet for multiple skin concerns but look, if Miller says the secret to great French girl skin lies in a $6 tube of cream then we're game to give it a go.
+While the jury is out on whether the A313 really is a silver bullet for multiple skin concerns but look, if Miller says the secret to great French girl skin lies in this tube of cream, then we're game to give it a go.

 Sameeha Shaikh is Grazia UK's Beauty Writer, working across all categories to bring you insights on the latest trends, industry news and the products you need to know about, viral or not (most probably viral).